AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/time-first-purchase-slope-dwnwrd.md

 ---
 # Average time to first purchase report

-Many of our customers have a metric and chart named `Average time to first purchase`, which shows the average time between a group of users' registration date and first purchase date.
+Many Adobe customers have a metric and chart named `Average time to first purchase`, which shows the average time between a group of users' registration date and first purchase date.
 The data almost invariably slopes downward as time moves closer to the present.

 ![average time to first order](../../assets/average-time-to-first-order.png)